ran-research-lab/aqueue-c02/README.md

-# AStack
+# AQueue

-An implementation of the Stack ADT using array, in the style of the OpenDSA book.
+An implementation of the Queue ADT using array, in the style of the OpenDSA book.